 (ii) the local government considers that the change of use is required to address a need arising from the hazard, or from the impact or consequences of the hazard, to which the state of emergency declaration relates;

+(iii) the decision and the reasons for it are recorded in the minutes of the meeting at which the decision is made;

+or

+(d) where each of the following conditions is satisfied —

+(i) a decision to change the use of the money is made while there is in force a COVID-19 declaration under the Emergency Management Act 2005 Part 6A applying to the district, or part of the district, of the local government;

+(ii) the local government considers that the change of use is required to address a need arising from the occurrence of COVID-19, or from the impact or consequences of the occurrence of COVID-19, in the area to which the COVID-19 declaration applies;

 (iii) the decision and the reasons for it are recorded in the minutes of the meeting at which the decision is made.

 [Regulation 18 amended: SL 2020/35 r.
-5
+5; SL 2022/177 r.
+7.]

 19. Investments, control procedures for